tshepang/seaplane/seaplane-cli/tests/ui/trycmd/seaplane-metadata/list.md

     -f, --from <KEY>                 Only print metadata key-value pairs after this key (note: if this key has a value it will be included in the results)
         --format <FORMAT>            Change the output format [default: table] [possible values: table, json] -h, --help                       Print help information
-    -H, --no-header                  Omit the 'KEY' or 'VALUE' heading when printing with `--format=table` [aliases: no-heading]
+    -H, --no-header                  Omit the 'KEY' or 'VALUE' heading when printing with `--format=table` [aliases: no-heading, no-headers]
-        --no-color                   Do not color output (alias for --color=never) --no-decode                  Print keys and values without decoding them --only-key                   Only print the key [aliases: only-keys] --only-value                 Only print the value [aliases: only-values] -q, --quiet                      Suppress output at a specific level and below -S, --stateless                  Ignore local state files, do not read from or write to them -v, --verbose                    Display more verbose output
+        --no-color                   Do not color output (alias for --color=never) --no-decode                  Print keys and values without decoding them --only-keys                  Only print the key [aliases: only-key] --only-values                Only print the value [aliases: only-value] -q, --quiet                      Suppress output at a specific level and below -S, --stateless                  Ignore local state files, do not read from or write to them -v, --verbose                    Display more verbose output